shawnericksen/shawnericksen/README.md

 ### Hi there 👋

+- Back-end web developer with experience in Django
+- How to reach me: By email at shawnericksen.github@protonmail.com
+- Other Technologies: Java, javascript, postgres

 <!--
 **shawnericksen/shawnericksen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.